SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 ## Testing the pipeline

-To send a request to the pipeline, we can use the following command:
+To send a request to the pipeline, use the following command:

 ```bash
 seldon pipeline infer counter-pipeline \